michaelfaerber/scholarly-trends/README.md

 # scholarly-trends
 This repository contains the code for determining positively and negatively trending scientific concepts.

-## Step 1:
+## Step 1: Obtain Scientific Concepts
+We assume that the scientific concepts to be analyzed have already been obtained.
+See [here](http://dbis.informatik.uni-freiburg.de/content/team/faerber/data/LREC2018/arxiv-filtered-nps.tar.bz2) for the filtered noun phrase data set based on the [arXiv CS dataset](http://citation-recommendation.org/publications/#A_High-Quality_Gold_Standard_for_Citation-based_Tasks).

+## Step 2: Generate intermediate files
-First, run the programs which produce intermediate files which are used to get the final statistics.
+Then, we run the programs that produce intermediate files to be used to obtain the final statistics.

 1. Run the indexing programs after creating the Apache Solr indices.
-Three indices are required (one for noun phrases, one for entity mentions, and one for getting the published date from Arxiv's metadata).
+The following three indices are required (one for noun phrases, one for entity mentions, and one for getting the published date from arXiv's metadata):
-The indices are:
 ```
 arxiv_metadata
 nounphrases